-“Using a bit of imagination by picturing the near full or partial body suits yet to come, individually sized and shaped to fit both in and outside our genitalia, you’ll get the idea of what virtual sex is about to offer,” says Weiss.
+“Using a bit of imagination by picturing the near full or partial bodysuits yet to come, individually sized and shaped to fit both in and outside our genitalia, you’ll get the idea of what virtual sex is about to offer,” says Weiss.

-According to Pearson, by 2030, people will be able to wear lenses to change the how their partner looks while making love – even without their knowledge.
-Clients will be able to beam their partner into bed and make love to them remotely.
+According to Pearson, by 2030, people will be able to wear lenses to change how their partner looks while making love – even without their knowledge.
+Clients will be able to beam their partners into bed and make love to them remotely.
 Hotel sheets and sleepwear will have special fibers that produce sensory responses, allowing clients to “feel” the sensations of sex.

 The Downside of Virtual Sexuality

-On the plus side, some of these technologies have the potential to spice up blah marriages, strengthen the intimacy of long-distance relationships, and extend the opportunity for sexual stimulation to busy single moms and dads, widows, people with certain physical handicaps and perhaps those men and women in uniform who spend long periods of time far away from those they love.
+On the plus side, some of these technologies have the potential to spice up blah marriages, strengthen the intimacy of long-distance relationships, and extend the opportunity for sexual stimulation to busy single moms and dads, widows, people with certain physical handicaps, and perhaps those men and women in uniform who spend long periods of time far away from those they love.
 Virtual sex toys also allow people to explore their sexuality with multiple partners without the risk of contracting an STD or the complication of an unwanted relationship or pregnancy.
 There are also likely to be useful applications for these devices in sex education and couples therapy.

 For all of the potential benefits, there are also some serious concerns.
-The easy accessibility and novelty of having virtual sex with an unlimited number of prospective partners, along with an explosion of online porn, virtual chats and smartphone sex apps, has compromised some people’s ability to forge genuine connections with others.
+The easy accessibility and novelty of having virtual sex with an unlimited number of prospective partners, along with an explosion of online porn, virtual chats, and smartphone sex apps, has compromised some people’s ability to forge genuine connections with others.
 Virtual sex also presents unique challenges to those in committed relationships.

-Like pornography, sexting and smartphone apps, virtual sex is not inherently “bad.”
-The problems show up when those with impulsive, compulsive and addictive sexual disorders get hold of these novel sexual experiences.
+Like pornography, sexting, and smartphone apps, virtual sex is not inherently “bad.”
+The problems show up when those with impulsive, compulsive, and addictive sexual disorders get hold of these novel sexual experiences.

 “Neither infidelity nor sexual addiction is new,” explains Weiss.
-“What has changed is that access to sexual content and sexual experiences has become immediate, anonymous and – once online – free, so problems tend to show up more readily.
+“What has changed is that access to sexual content and sexual experiences have become immediate, anonymous, and – once online – free, so problems tend to show up more readily.
 If everyone had cocaine in their medicine cabinets, we’d see more problems with cocaine.
 Likewise, being able to access and participate in sexual experiences online, with just a few clicks of the mouse, makes it easier to act on impulses and lose control.”

-We can only hope that virtual sex ends up being a fun, entertaining and empowering alternative to traditional in-person sex, potentially leading to greater openness and satisfaction in the bedroom, especially for long-distance couples.
+We can only hope that virtual sex ends up being a fun, entertaining, and empowering alternative to traditional in-person sex, potentially leading to greater openness and satisfaction in the bedroom, especially for long-distance couples.
 But for some, these technologies can become an obstacle to intimacy in real-life relationships.
 Addictive abuse of porn and sexual hook-ups are also a sign of underlying emotional health concerns.